tolgasaglik/rehabilitation_framework/README.md

 ### How do I get set up? ###

-Before running the application, you need to download the *Qt4* and *PyQt4* packages.
+Before running the application, you need to download the *Qt4* and *PyQt4* packages, as well as the Python API for Mysqldb.
 Run the following commands to do so:
-`sudo apt-get install libqt4-dev python-qt4`
+`sudo apt-get install libqt4-dev python-qt4 python-mysqldb`

 You can run the GUI application using the following commands:
 `cd reha_game/src/gui && python QTRehaZenterGUI.py`

-If you wish to only run the *roslaunch* file without the GUI, simply run:

-`roslaunch reha_game Exercise_Launcher`

-By default, this exercise has been initialized with 10 repetitions and no time limit.
-You can change these parameters in the GUI itself by clicking on the "*File*" tab and then clicking on "*Preferences...*", or directly in the *roslaunch* call as arguments like so:

-`roslaunch reha_game Exercise_Launcher number_of_repetitions:=20 time_limit:=600` (time limit in seconds)

-Take a look at the above launch file if you want to check which other parameters you can set.

 ### Who do I talk to? ###

-* leandro.gomes.001@student.uni.lu
+* gomesf.leandro@gmail.lu